davcpas1234/BowlTrack/README.md

 Open repository (for dev use only) to track changes and log open bugs with the app(s)

+# Compatibility

+The application is compatible with Android 4.2 and above.

 # Changelog

 ## PRE_ALPHA v0.16.02.05